 People may still find R-22 for the refrigerant needs of their older units.
 They should just be aware that the supply is dwindling and the demand is high.
 Homeowners may have to spend as much as $2,000 or even more to recharge their systems.
 The price will be directly proportional to the size of their unit.
 A candid comparison of the cost of ownership for the old inefficient air conditioning units and the cost of upgrading to a new AC unit will reveal just how much more desirable the latter is.

 Call Lawes Company right away if you would like assistance in assessing your options for your cooling solutions.

 The production and importation of R22 refrigerant is now illegal.
 Therefore, there are limited supplies.
-Homes with leaking R-22 air conditioning system will need to make a choice between replacing an ailing unit or repairing it at a cost that is astronomically high.
+Homes with leaking R-22 air conditioning systems will need to make a choice between replacing an ailing unit or repairing it at a cost that is astronomically high.
 Most HVAC experts agree that the most economical solution would be to replace the HVAC system with something that uses an alternative coolant.
-Fortunately, there are low prices for air conditioner replacements to older units.
+Fortunately, there are low prices for air conditioner replacements for older units.
 Call Lawes Company today for more information!

 The Green Rationale Behind The R-22 Phaseout

 The phase-out of R-22 was not random.
 R-22 needed to be removed from the market because studies proved that it contributed significantly to the destruction of the ozone layer.
 The compounds that make up the refrigerant have made their way up and caused a hole to appear in this protective shielding.
 The hole has become wider during the height of its use.

 After it was severely regulated and new alternatives were developed, this hole began to shrink, and all of those affected began to recover.
 Those who would like to do their part in protecting the environment can switch to a modern system with a safer refrigerant like R-410a, or Puron.

 Comparing the Efficiency of Old and New Refrigerants: R-22 Vs. R-410a